Besttenson/5ARIP10/README.md

 ## Running tagging and categorization code

-1. Install the required scenario mining packages in a virtual inverment from the [./waymo_motion_scenario_mining/requirements.txt](./waymo_motion_scenario_mining/requirements.txt) file.
+1. Install the required scenario mining packages in a virtual environment from the [./waymo_motion_scenario_mining/requirements.txt](./waymo_motion_scenario_mining/requirements.txt) file.

 2. To generate the tags run the following command